 Where to eat in Ubud

 Locavore: One of the top 50 restaurants in Asia, Locavore has a unique menu made from local seasonal ingredients.
-Be prepared for an exhilarating experience (advance booking advised).
+Be prepared for an exhilarating experience (advance booking is advised).

 Wanna Jungle Bar: A Beach Club with drinks, food, and an impressive pool.